Dharam15/ShopIT/README.md

 -target sdk : 27

 -language : java
-What you should know
+-----------What you should know------------

 -Android basics (project structure, how to make hello world! app )

-*if you don't have any knowledge about android there will be anther tutorials for beginners don't worry
+*if you don't have any knowledge about android there will be anther tutorials for beginners don't worry*

 -Java Basics
 Features